realitycollective/com.realitycollective.service-framework-docs/docs/basics/07_roadmap.md

 * UI: Enabling the Services list to highlight configured services in Green if they are working / activated as expected and RED if there is an issue.
 * Editor: Enabling the **Service Hook** feature to allow properties to be editable at Editor runtime.
-* Architecture: Implement the Dependency Injection pattern to define dependent interfaces at design time and have the framework ensure dependent services are available during initialisation.
+* Architecture: Implement the Dependency Injection pattern to define dependent interfaces at design time and have the framework ensure dependent services are available during initialization.

 > For any other required features, please log requests on the [Service Framework repository](https://github.com/realitycollective/com.realitycollective.service-framework/issues).